Azure AD B2C: Frequently asked questions (FAQ)

 Background color: Shown at the top.

-The email signature contains the B2C tenant's name that you provided when you first created the B2C tenant.
+The email signature contains the Azure AD B2C tenant's name that you provided when you first created the Azure AD B2C tenant.
 You can change the name using these instructions:

-- Sign in to the Azure portal as the Subscription Administrator.
+- Sign in to the Azure portal as the Global Administrator.

 - Open the Azure Active Directory blade.